Skip to main content

 1. Set up a Standard Load Balancer for each broker in your Kafka cluster.

 2. Create three Private Link services, one service for each of the zonal service aliases.
+For detailed instructions, refer to the official Azure documentation.

 3. Contact Polaris support to complete the setup.
 Polaris requires the following information to subscribe to each service: